 Financial stress affects Gen X retirement planning

-Americans who were born between the mid-1960s and early 1980s are caught in the middle – between children who need care and college tuition, and aging parents who need care, housing, and help with medical expenses.
-Almost four in ten of our Generation X survey respondents say that supporting for their parents or in-laws is a cause of stress.
+Americans who were born between the mid-1960s and early 1980s are caught in the middle—between children who need care and college tuition and aging parents who need care, housing, and help with medical expenses.
+Almost 4 in 10 of our Gen X survey respondents say that supporting their parents or in-laws is a cause of stress.

-Generation X is in worse financial shape than millennials and baby boomers.
-In our annual Financial Stress Survey, we’ve learned they are:
+Gen X is in worse financial shape than millennials and baby boomers.
+In our annual financial stress survey, we’ve learned they're:

-- In worse shape with debt and credit cards; and
+- In worse shape with debt and credit cards

-So, although they will start hitting normal retirement age in 13 years, financial wellness seems elusive for Gen X, and they’re in worse shape for retirement than millennials and baby boomers.
+So, although they'll start hitting normal retirement age in 13 years, financial wellness seems elusive for Gen Xers, and they’re in worse shape for retirement than millennials and baby boomers.
 When asked to rate their retirement savings:

 - 43% of both baby boomers and millennials is behind schedule in saving for retirement

 - 55% of Gen X is behind schedule in saving for retirement

 The top two reasons Gen Xers aren’t saving more for retirement are poor spending habits and credit card debt—they’re having trouble managing core elements of financial wellness.

 The top three topics on which they would seek advice are retirement planning, investing, and long-term care insurance.
 In spite of their age and life stage, Gen X could benefit from some help with the financial basics, such as: